neurodebian/neurodebian/sphinx/faq.rst

 --------------------------------------------

   NeuroDebian offers backported binary packages for recent Ubuntu releases whenever possible.
-However, since Ubuntu is a rather thin shell around Debian it is more efficient to spend time packaging for Debian.
+However, since Ubuntu (like many other derivatives) uses Debian as its foundation, it is more efficient to spend time maintaining packages in Debian, instead of having to directly contribute to countless child-distributions.
 After the appearance of new packages in Debian, Ubuntu typically synchronizes them quickly and they become available in the *Ubuntu universe* -- a repository of Debian packages rebuilt for a particular Ubuntu release.
 We are not constantly rebuilding of all available NeuroDebian packages for new Ubuntu releases.
-Therefore, you might find some packages only being available for older Ubuntu releases -- until the point when a new package version is made and gets built for all currently supported releases.
+Therefore, you might find some packages temporarily being available for older Ubuntu releases only -- until the point when a new package version is made and gets built for all currently supported releases.

 How to create a mirror of the repository?